avexyli/Koprulu-Blog/_posts/2024-04-05-crossover-post-rerelease.markdown

 _For starters we've made several adjustments to the game balance of all three races to have a much more even fighting chance against their sc2 counterparts as well as removed several features that are exclusive to the legacy and campaign versions of the game._

 * Removed bonus damage vs Shields from Explosive and Concussive Weapons
-* Reworked Damage bonuses across most SC1 Units
+* Reworked Damage bonuses across most SC1 Units, Explosive and Concussive weapons now gain +1 damage to light/armored for each weapon upgrade (Damage bonuses from upgrades have been adjusted accordingly)
 * Reworked SC1 Unit Attributes

 _These changes are aimed at making the weapons across both races compatible allowing the sc2 damage bonuses to work on sc1 units and vice versa._